UFC Fight Night: Thompson vs. Pettis: Background

 A welterweight bout between former two-time title challenger Stephen Thompson and former WEC and UFC Lightweight Champion Anthony Pettis served as the event headliner.

 A bantamweight bout between Martin Day and Chris Gutiérrez was scheduled for the event.
 However, it was reported that Day was pulled from the bout due to injury and he was replaced by Ryan MacDonald.

 Marlon Vera was expected to face Frankie Saenz in a bantamweight bout at UFC 235.
 However, the bout was cancelled on fight week when Vera pulled out due to illness.
 The bout was rescheduled and eventually took place at this event.

-Nasrat Haqparast and Chris Gruetzemacher pulled out of their respective bouts, due to injury, against John Makdessi and Jesús Pinedo.
+Nasrat Haqparast and Chris Gruetzemacher pulled out of their respective bouts, due to injury, against John Makdessi and Jesus Pinedo.
 In turn, Makdessi and Pinedo ended up facing each other.

 At the weigh-ins, Luis Peña weighed in at 148.5 lb, 2.5 pounds over the featherweight non-title fight limit of 146 lb.
 He was fined 30% of his fight purse and his bout against Steven Peterson proceeded at catchweight.